Sam's Club

-On January 11, 2018, Sam’s Club announced the permanent closure of select stores.
-In a number of cases, employees showed up to work and found the doors locked and a notice saying that the store would soon be liquidated.
-Walmart eventually told Business Insider that 63 Sam’s Club stores would begin liquidating across the country, including in Alaska, Arizona, California, Illinois, New York, Ohio, and Texas.

-According to Business Insider, the Sam's Club closings and plans to convert some stores into e-commerce fulfillment centers as announced in January 2018 are part of Walmart's growing commitment to online retailing that will allow it to better compete with rival Amazon.
+As of 18 May 2025, Sam's Club operates 600 membership warehouse clubs in the United States across 44 states and Puerto Rico, with no locations in Alaska, Massachusetts, Oregon, Rhode Island, Washington State, or Vermont.
+Sam's Club offers car wash services at gas stations in 41 locations.

+Sam's Club also operates 173 locations in Mexico and 48 locations in China.
+Grupo Big, formerly Walmart Brazil, which was de-consolidated from Walmart in August 2018 and since then is part of Carrefour Group, also operates 58 Sam's Club locations in Brazil and to operate them pay a fee for the use of the brand.
+Locations generally range in size from 32000–168000 sqft, with an average club size of approximately 134000 sqft.
+Sam's Club had six locations in Canada from 2003 to 2009.

 History

-Sam Walton opened the first Sam's Club on April 7, 1983, in Midwest City, Oklahoma, 21 years after he founded Walmart.
+Sam Walton opened the first Sam's Wholesale Club on April 7, 1983, in Midwest City, Oklahoma, 21 years after he founded Walmart.

-In 1987, Sam's Club made its first acquisition by purchasing West Monroe, Louisiana-based SuperSaver Wholesale Warehouse Club; the purchase expanded the chain by 24 locations.
-The stores were owned by Alton Hardy Howard and his son John.
+In 1987, Wal-Mart Stores purchased West Monroe, Louisiana-based SuperSaver Wholesale Warehouse Club; the purchase expanded the Sam's Wholesale Club chain by 24 locations.
+Prior to the acquisition, the stores were owned by Alton Hardy Howard and his son John.

-In 1989, Sam's Club entered New Jersey with a club in Delran in a former Two Guys/Jefferson Ward store.
+In 1989, Sam's Wholesale Club opened its first club in New Jersey in a former Two Guys/Jefferson Ward store located in Delran.
 This was Walmart's first expansion into the Northeast.

-The first Walmart discount store (now expanded into a Supercenter) in New Jersey opened in 1991 in Turnersville.
-The company entered the Pennsylvania market in 1990.
+In 1990, Sam's Wholesale Club was renamed Sam's Club, dropping off "Wholesale".
+The same year, the first Sam's Club opened in Pennsylvania.

-In 1993, Walmart acquired PACE Membership Warehouse from Kmart and converted many (but not all) PACE locations into Sam's Clubs.
+In 1993, Walmart acquired PACE Membership Warehouse from K-mart and converted a majority of PACE locations into Sam's Club stores.

 Sam's Club entered the Canadian market in Southern Ontario (all but one in the Greater Toronto Area/Golden Horseshoe) in 2003.